jeffsanicola/vault-policy-guide/example/example7-admin_policy.md

     > again.
 Future Vault requests will automatically use this token.
     > ```
     >
-3. Read the "my_secret" secret (this will fail)
+2. Read the "my_secret" secret (this will fail)
     >
     > ```bash
     > vault read kv/my_secret
     > ```
     >
-4. Enable the AppRole auth mount (this will succeed)
+3. Enable the AppRole auth mount (this will succeed)
     >
     > ```bash
     > vault auth enable approle
     > ```

-5. Create an AppRole role (this will succeed)
+4. Create an AppRole role (this will succeed)
     >
     > ```bash
     > vault write auth/approle/role/my_role policies=default
     > ```

-6. Disable the AppRole auth mount (this will succeed)
+5. Disable the AppRole auth mount (this will succeed)
     >
     > ```bash
     > vault auth disable approle
     > ```

-7. Run a Terraform destroy to clean up the example components